the4thdoctor/dynamic_duo/README.md

 # dynamic_duo
 Repository with ansible configuration for ansible and pgbackrest

-The playbooks are written against the ansible version 2.5.
+The playbooks are written using the ansible version 2.5.

 Each repository's branch covers a specific step for the installation.